jesushenriquez/api-customers/README.md

 * [Maven](https://maven.apache.org/) - v3.8.5
 * [Java](https://jdk.java.net/) - v18.0.1.1

+## How to initialize project:

+You need to have a PostgresSQL database named User and run the script in the "scripts" folder.
+You can run docker-compose into docker folder to launch PostgresSQL in the Docker environment.

 ## How to contribute:

 If you want to contribute, you can create a pull request.